timfulmer/bigdatahowto/CORE.md

 }
 ```

+As you can see there is a lot of test around the state transitions.
+Since this
+is the main gate mechanism, keeping data flowing correctly through the system,
+the test coverage seems warranted :)

 Gradle build, check, moving on.

-####Queue
+##Queue

 We'll want to push messages into the queue, pop messages out of the queue, and
 delete messages.
-Let's make this an interface, since it's purely an artifact of
+We also want Queue to be extensible, so we can implement
+specific queuing technologies later.
+Queue is responsible for persisting the
-the messaging system.
-And it's a good excuse to introduce Mockito, by adding a
+messages it's processing to resources too.
+Which is a great excuse to
-bd-core/build.gradle file containing:
+introduce Mockito!
+Let's add a bd-core/build.gradle file containing:

 ```
 dependencies {